 Before submitting a technical issue please review the troubleshooting guide below.

-You can also refer to the course introduction page for further assistance.
+You can also refer to the User Guide for further assistance.

 If you chose to receive your authentication code via email, try these steps: